lessu/ts-check/README.md

 ### import
 ```
-import * as TypeChecker from "type-checker";
+import * as TypeChecker from "ts-checker";
 ```

 ### Basic Type